eddiethedean/mock-spark/docs/backend_architecture.md

 ## Overview

-This document describes the backend architecture refactor that isolates DuckDB backend logic into a dedicated directory and decouples modules using protocols.
+This document describes the backend architecture with Polars as the default backend (v3.0.0+).
+The architecture supports multiple backends (Polars, DuckDB, memory, file) through a pluggable system with protocol-based interfaces.

 ## Architecture Changes